 Hafez joined Watsi on May 1st, 2017.
-Five years ago, Hafez joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Hafez's most recent donation supported Leah, a joyful mom of three from Kenya, to fund a complete thyroidectomy.
+Six years ago, Hafez joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Hafez's most recent donation supported Sandi, a novice monk from Burma, to fund brain surgery.

 Meet Leah, a joyful 43-year-old woman from Kenya.
 She is married with three children.
 Leah and her husband work casual labor jobs to provide for their family.
 She has been experiencing worrisome thyroid symptoms for four years.
 She visited our medical partner’s care center previously for a thyroidectomy.
 Following the procedure, a pathology test showed signs of a hurthle cell carcinoma, a malignant tumor on the thyroid gland.
 The surgeons advised that Leah undergo a complete thyroidectomy to prevent any other issues from arising.
 Our medical partner, African Mission Healthcare (AMH), is helping Leah receive the treatment she needs to finally heal.
 On February 27th, she will undergo a full thyroidectomy at AMH’s care center.
 AMH is requesting $936 to fund this procedure, and Leah and her family are requesting assistance with the cost of her care.
 Leah shared: “I underwent my first procedure successfully, and I thank God that I know early that the tumor is malignant.
 Kindly help me undergo my second procedure so that I may be able to live without problems in the future.”